 “The truth is, when a cancer diagnosis hits a family, survival mode doesn’t always allow the luxury of time, or financial resources, to plan for anything other than what is absolutely necessary.
 When I saw the family’s backyard though, I had an idea,” Heather reveals.

 Gianni and his siblings had a trampoline on a dirt patch in their backyard, not at all inviting for the kids to play on.
 That’s when Heather made a call to Dave Kratt at Brightview Landscape, who put her in touch with Charles Colletti at EasyTurf.
-Upon hearing about the family’s needs, Charles orchestrated the artificial turf donation and dispatched a crew, who volunteered their time, to install a brand new yard for Gianni and his family to enjoy.
+Upon hearing about the family’s needs, Charles orchestrated the synthetic grass donation and dispatched a crew, who volunteered their time, to install a brand new artificial grass play area for Gianni and his family to enjoy.

 “We all get busy with our own lives,” said Charles when we asked him about this project.
 “It was nice for us all to stop and focus on someone else’s, to make it just a little better, to make a difference, no matter how small.
 We were grateful for the opportunity to meet Gianni and Gina, and to remove one thing from Gina’s lists of worries for her son.
 It was a pleasure to provide Gianni with a clean, fun area for his trampoline.”

 Here at EasyTurf, we’ve been told Gianni’s family is overwhelmed with gratitude for the generosity of strangers who gave their family an incredible gift, but we believe when life presents opportunities to look up, that’s when we do our best work, and that’s when we, in turn, become grateful.
 We’re grateful for Gianni and his family, we’re grateful to be part of a team that works together, and we’re grateful to join Gianni’s growing support team.